netcinematics/AI_PHI/DOCS/aDistructUs.md

 The unbelievable inverse of aAUTOMATa, is that additional concepts exist, awaiting aCanSee.

 > Within the long arc of aGENERANZa, there must be more concepts_beyond_us.

+## CONCLUSION

+So why aDistructicUs?

+Perhaps, because we have no other concept - within VIEWZ of a SOLO_FOCUS.